 As mums, we tend to put the needs of others first and then our own.
 We are always taking care of someone, whether that is our spouse, children, friends or relatives.
 It’s time to give yourself the gift of self-care.
 This year try to start our top 3 healthy habits.
 And remember that a healthier mum is undoubtedly a happier mum.

 Eating a nutritious diet may seem like a lofty goal for most mums, especially if they routinely eat their kids’ leftovers.
 To an outsider, this may seem strange, but it happens more often than not.
-Eating those extra fries, those half-eaten grilled-cheese sandwiches or that last bit of pasta casserole will not only pile on the calories and the pounds but will not benefit you health.
+Eating those extra fries, those half-eaten grilled-cheese sandwiches or that last bit of pasta casserole will not only pile on the calories and the pounds but will not benefit your health.
 In order to be healthy, you should eat three main meals a day, practicing portion control, and two smaller snacks in-between.
 Protein should be eaten at every meal and snack.
 Eating protein is the key to keeping you satiated longer and also to building and maintaining more of your muscle mass.
 Unfortunately, many women don’t eat enough protein throughout the day, which may have dire consequences.

-The DRI (Dietary Reference Intake) is 0.8 grams of protein per kilogram of body weight, or 0.36 grams per pound.
-This amounts to: 46 grams per day for the average sedentary woman.
+The DRI (Dietary Reference Intake) is 0.8 grams of protein per kilogram of body weight or 0.36 grams per pound.
+This amounts to 46 grams per day for the average sedentary woman.

-Good lean protein options include oatmeal, fish and seafood, milk, broccoli, turkey, quinoa, eggs, beans, chicken breast, soy, almonds and cottage cheese or yogurt.
+Good lean protein options include oatmeal, fish and seafood, milk, broccoli, turkey, quinoa, eggs, beans, chicken breast, soy, almonds, and cottage cheese or yogurt.